 The Executive Committee consists of the President, President-Elect, Past President, senior Vice President, Secretary, and Treasurer.
-The Secretary and Treasurer are ex officio members without vote.
+The Secretary is an ex officio member without vote.

 Article VIII.
 OFFICERS

 The officers of the Association are the President, President-Elect, Past President, three Vice Presidents, Secretary, and Treasurer.